alvarovitta/Azure-Security/Designing-your-Azure-Security-Policies.md

-# Designing your Azure Policies
+# Designing your Azure Security Policies

 Use this section to follow supplemental design and guidance on how implement Azure security policies.